ParthaPritamDeka/rag_tutrial_ieee_ai_conf_2025/README.md

 This repository contains the code and resources for the **Retrieval-Augmented Generation (RAG) Tutorial** presented at the IEEE AI Conference 2025.
 The tutorial demonstrates how to build intelligent systems that combine retrieval-based techniques with generative AI models.

+## Author
+This tutorial was created by Partha Pritam Deka

 ## Features
 - Integration with LangChain and Ollama for advanced language model capabilities.
 - PDF processing using PyMuPDF and PyPDF.